aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chartframe/_index.md

 ```

-Gets or sets the height of frame in units of 1/4000 of the chart area.
+the height of frame in units of 1/4000 of the chart area.
 How to convert units of 1/4000 to pixels?
 Height In Pixels = Y \* Chart.ChartObject.Height / 4000;

 **Returns:**
 int